junxit/us-congress-code/title-15/chapter-15c/sec-719c.md

 ## Notes

+### Editorial Notes

 ### References in Text

 The Natural Gas Act, referred to in subsecs. (a)(1) and (e), is act June 21, 1938, ch.
 556, 52 Stat.
 821, as amended, which is classified generally to chapter 15B (§ 717 et seq.) of this title.
 For complete classification of this Act to the Code, see section 717w of this title and Tables.

+### Statutory Notes and Related Subsidiaries

 ### Transfer of Functions

+The Federal Power Commission was terminated, and its functions, personnel, property, funds, etc., were transferred to the Secretary of Energy (except for certain functions which were transferred to the Federal Energy Regulatory Commission) by sections 7151(b), 7171(a), 7172(a)(1), 7291, and 7293 of Title 42, The Public Health and Welfare.

+### Executive Documents

+### Transfer of Functions

 Enforcement functions authorized by, and supplemental enforcement authority created by this chapter with respect to pre-construction, construction, and initial operation of transportation system for Canadian and Alaskan natural gas transferred to Federal Inspector, Office of Federal Inspector for Alaska Natural Gas Transportation System, until first anniversary of date of initial operation of Alaska Natural Gas Transportation System, see Reorg.
 Plan No. 1 of 1979, §§ 102(h)(1), 203(a), 44 F.R.
 33663, 33666, 93 Stat.
 1373, 1376, effective July 1, 1979, set out under section 719e of this title.
 Office of Federal Inspector for the Alaska Natural Gas Transportation System abolished and functions and authority vested in Inspector transferred to Secretary of Energy by section 3012(b) of Pub.
 L. 102–486, set out as an Abolition of Office of Federal Inspector note under section 719e of this title.
 Functions and authority vested in Secretary of Energy subsequently transferred to Federal Coordinator for Alaska Natural Gas Transportation Projects by section 720d(f) of this title.
-Federal Power Commission terminated and functions, personnel, property, funds, etc., transferred to Secretary of Energy (except for certain functions transferred to Federal Energy Regulatory Commission) by sections 7151(b), 7171(a), 7172(a)(1), 7291, and 7293 of Title 42, The Public Health and Welfare.